barsanuphe/librariansync/README.md

 A KUAL script that can automatically build collections based on the tags added with librarian, according to the folder structure, or based on collections created with the [Calibre Kindle Collections plugin](http://www.mobileread.com/forums/showthread.php?t=244202).
-It should work on all Kindle 5 models (Touch, PaperWhite 1, PaperWhite 2, Basic, Voyage, PaperWhite 3) with reasonnably recent firmware.
+It should work on all Kindle 5 models (Touch, PaperWhite 1, PaperWhite 2, Voyage, Basic, PaperWhite 3, Oasis, Basic 2, Oasis 2, PaperWhite 4) with reasonnably recent firmware.

 ## Table of Contents